 olanzapine - oral, Zyprexa (cont.)

-USES: This medication is used to treat certain mental/mood conditions (such as schizophrenia, bipolar mania).
+USES: Olanzapine is used to treat certain mental/mood conditions (such as schizophrenia, bipolar disorder).
 It may also be used in combination with other medication to treat depression.
-It works by helping to restore the balance of certain natural chemicals in the brain (neurotransmitters).Some of the benefits of continued use of this medication include feeling less nervous, better concentration, and reduced episodes of hallucinations.Talk to the doctor about the risks and benefits of treatment (especially when used in teenagers).
+This medication can help to decrease hallucinations and help you to think more clearly and positively about yourself, feel less agitated, and take a more active part in everyday life.Olanzapine belongs to a class of drugs called atypical antipsychotics.
+It works by helping to restore the balance of certain natural substances in the brain.Talk to the doctor about the risks and benefits of treatment (especially when used by teenagers).
 See also Precautions section.OTHER This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.This medication may also be used to prevent nausea and vomiting caused by cancer drug treatment (chemotherapy).

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.